 On July 1st, 2016 I received an email from Microsoft congratulating me on being awarded the Microsoft Excel MVP award for 2016.
 I was the only new person in the Excel category to receive the award out of the list of winners and I had to reread the email quite a few times before my mind could accept that I was now officially part of an amazing group of Excel users from across the world.

 Since there is never a feeling like your first, I wanted to take time and document my experience to (1) selfishly remind myself of what it felt like, (2) thank those who have helped me get to where I am today, and (3) let you know how the program works and maybe how you too can one day be awarded this prestigious award from Microsoft Corporation.

 I want to first thank Microsoft for considering my work in the Excel online community worthy of recognition.
 The very fact that Microsoft dedicates resources to recognize outside contributors, shows the value they place on their customers and developers.
 I also want to give a special thank you to Zack Barresse for nominating me for this award.

 I would also like to take a moment and thank all of the other Excel bloggers that I have interacted with and even spent time chatting with over the years.
 I have never been part of a collective where it was so easy to interact with any level of the community, from long-time veterans to full-time consultants.
 The fact that so many people take time to help each other solve problems is a great testimony to how healthy the Excel community is.
-I would like to call a few people out by name whom I have spent many hours interacting not only on Excel-relate topics but everything from website building to brainstorming ways to turn the impossible into the possible.
-I've truly enjoyed getting know know and work with you over the past few years!
+I would like to call a few people out by name with whom I have spent many hours interacting not only on Excel-related topics but everything from website building to brainstorming ways to turn the impossible into the possible.
+I’ve truly enjoyed getting know and work with you over the past few years!

 - Petros Chatzipantazis (Spreadsheet1.com)